 ExoMars includes two missions to Mars: the first one was launched in 2016, consisting of an Orbiter plus an Entry, Descent and Landing Demonstrator Module.
-The second one, including a surface platform and a rover, will be launched in 2022.

-ExoMars is an ESA/ROSCOSMOS program.
+The second one, including a surface platform and a rover, planned for launch in 2022 has been suspended (see ESA Press Release 9-2022). exomars ExoMars is an ESA/ROSCOSMOS programme.
 Divided in two distinct missions, it will investigate the Martian environment, its geochemical and geophysical characteristics, including traces of past and present life on Mars and it will help gather information for future manned missions to the red planet.
 The first mission in 2016 had two main elements, the TGO (Trace Gas Orbiter) and Schiaparelli, the EDM (Entry, Descent and Landing Module), that unfortunately crashed on the surface on September 19, 2016.
-The TGO, with the Italian INAF and ASI participation in different instruments, including the Co-PI of NOMAD (Nadir and Occultation for MArs Discovery) and CASSIS (Colour And Stereo Surface Imaging System), is studying Mars.
+The TGO, with the Italian INAF/ASI participation in different instruments, including the Co-PI of NOMAD (Nadir and Occultation for Mars Discovery) and CASSIS (Colour And Stereo Surface Imaging System), is studying Mars.
 NOMAD is observing the gas composition of the atmosphere of Mars, looking for possible biological and geological activities.
 The CaSSIS camera is providing stereo colour high resolution images of Martian regions.
 The second mission, expected for 2022, will have a European rover and a Russian surface platform.
 The rover combines the capacity of movement to that of drilling the surface up to 2 meters in depth.
 The main objective of the rover is to find evidence of past or present life, thanks to sample analysis drilled from the ground.
-The Russian surface platform, once the rover will be released, will study the surrounding environment with a suite of instruments, including an Italian instrument (MicroMed, INAF).
+The Russian surface platform, once the rover will be released, it will study the surrounding environment with a suite of instruments, including an Italian instrument (MicroMed, INAF).
 The other Italian instrument is Ma_MISS (INAF), a spectrometer inside the rover's drill, that will analyze the geological and biological evolution of the subsurface of Mars, providing the context necessary for the sample analysis.
-Italy is also responsible for the RROC in Turin, the center from which the rover will be operated.
+Italy is also responsible for the ROCC (Rover Operation Control Center) in Turin, the center from which the rover will be operated.
 ExoMars 2020 will investigate the Martian soil in search of traces of past and present life.
 The operation control center will be in Turin, Italy.
 Credit: Altec.